SergeyFM/SergeyFM/README.md

 ***
 > My experience across diverse industries has endowed me with not only technical expertise but also valuable collaborative skills.
 ### I have experience in the following areas:
-* Printing and document workflow&processing (Xerox and Kyocera) - 6 yrs,
+* Printing and document workflow&processing (Xerox and Kyocera)
-* IoT projects for cars (Brightbox, C-Cars) - 2 yrs,
+* IoT projects for cars (Brightbox, C-Cars)
-* Banking and payment systems (Ingenico, Blockchain startup) - 1 yr,
+* Banking and payment systems (Ingenico, Blockchain startup)
-* Manufacturing - gas measurement equipment (Mirax-safety) - 8 mos.,
+* Manufacturing - gas measurement equipment (Mirax-safety)
-* Pharmaceutical industry (STADA) - currently.
+* Pharmaceutical industry (STADA)

 💻 Following years in technical pre-sales roles, which enhanced both my technical acumen and interpersonal skills, I have exclusively focused on software development.
 I began my journey on CodeWars, working on my skills in C++, Kotlin, and later C#, achieving a 2kyu level.
 Subsequently, I leveraged these skills in real-world projects, most of which I can't showcase on my GitHub.
  <DIV align="right"> <a href="https://www.codewars.com/users/SergeyFM" target="_blank">    <img src="https://www.codewars.com/users/SergeyFM/badges/large?theme=light">  </a> </DIV>